martinremy/wrf/doc/cmake/LIBS.md

 brew install git cmake gcc netcdf jasper mpich
 ```

-After the installtion is complete, you can go back to [Build and Install WRF-CMake](README_CMAKE_INSTALL.md#build-and-install-wrf-cmake).
+After the installation is complete, you can go back to [Build and Install WRF-CMake].

 ## Windows
 - Install the 64bit version of [MSYS2](http://www.msys2.org/)